microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 relative to the current cursor position.

 We'll start by taking the command palette, and copying it over to a new control.
-This will allow us to remove large chunks of code dealing with diffent modes (i.e. the tab switcher), and code dealing with prefix characters to switch modes.
+This will allow us to remove large chunks of code dealing with different modes (i.e. the tab switcher), and code dealing with prefix characters to switch modes.